Overview

 The CLI is chain-agnostic and handles cross-chain complexity through a single interface.

-Note: You don't need to be building all of these.
+Note: You don't need to build all of these.
 If any one of these use cases applies to your project, the CLI is relevant to your stack.

 How it works with MCP